How to buy Fletcher Building (FBU) shares in Australia

-Fletcher Building's shares were split on a 2:1 basis on 12 November 2000.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+Fletcher Building's shares were split on a 2.3343:1 basis on 12 November 2000.
+So if you had owned 1 share the day before the split, the next day you would own 2.3343 shares.
 This wouldn't directly have changed the overall worth of your Fletcher Building shares – just the quantity.
-However, indirectly, the new 50% lower share price could have impacted the market appetite for Fletcher Building shares which in turn could have impacted Fletcher Building's share price.
+However, indirectly, the new 57.2% lower share price could have impacted the market appetite for Fletcher Building shares which in turn could have impacted Fletcher Building's share price.

 Fletcher Building share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Fletcher Building's is 1.1649.
-This would suggest that Fletcher Building's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Fletcher Building's is 1.018.
+This would suggest that Fletcher Building's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Fletcher Building overview

 Fletcher Building Limited, together with its subsidiaries, manufactures and distributes building products in New Zealand, Australia, and internationally.
 It operates through Building Products, Distribution, Concrete, Residential and Development, Construction, and Australia segments.
-The Building Products segment manufactures, markets, distributes, and sells building products used to build homes, buildings, and infrastructure, including insulations, plasterboards, laminate surfaces, and plastic and concrete piping for the commercial and residential markets.
-The Distribution segment distributes building, plumbing, and pipeline products under the PlaceMakers, Mico, and Forman Building Systems brands.
+The Building Products segment manufactures, markets, and distributes building products used to build homes; and buildings and infrastructure, including insulations, plasterboards, laminate surfaces, and plastic and concrete piping for the commercial and residential markets.
+The Distribution segment distributes building, plumbing, and pipeline products under the PlaceMakers, Mico, and TUMU brands.
 The Concrete segment engages in the extraction of aggregates, and production of cement and concrete.
-The Residential and Development segment builds residential homes; and develops and sells residential and commercial land.
+The Residential and Development segment builds residential homes and apartments; and develops and sells residential and commercial land.
 The Construction segment builds and maintains public and commercial buildings, transport and utilities infrastructure, and buildings and infrastructure, as well as designs, constructs, and maintains roads and civil infrastructure.
 The Australia segment manufactures and distributes building materials, such as insulation, plasterboard, laminate surfaces, steel roofing, and plastic and concrete piping for a range of industries across Australia.
-It also operates approximately 225 retail sites.
 The company was founded in 1909 and is headquartered in Auckland, New Zealand.